LF-digitala-kanaler/LFDS/content/visual-identity/graphics/icons.md

   The icons are less abstract and more specific then the graphic objects.
 They should support the textual information or cluster information.

   The icons come in various sizes, Each size with variations of details.
+contentTop: ""
 ---

 <figure class="Image Image__border Image__wide"><img src="/img/icons.jpg" srcset="/img/icons.jpg 2x" alt=""><figcaption><div class="Image__caption"></div></figcaption></figure>

 ## Resources

-In the LFUI-icon.sketch document you will find all the icons ranging from 24 to 70px.
+In the Figmafile WIP_Commons you will find all the icons ranging from 24 to 70px.
 These icons are optimized for digital use, correct RGB values and the 2px stroke.

 If you cant find the right icon for your use case, check out "Röda rummet" for further resources.